-If you’ve answered YES to any of these questions, please keep reading…
+If you’ve answered YES to any of these questions, keep reading…

-We LOVE traveling and adventures of all kinds and take our kids on trips as much as we can.
-Last year, however, we wanted to try something new and felt like a good old-fashioned ROAD TRIP was the answer.
-We were thrilled and ready when springtime came but had to postpone a few times, and it was more than obvious that my husband’s work schedule wouldn’t allow for as much time off as we had wanted.
+We love adventures and traveling and take our kids on trips as much as we can.
+Last year, however, we wanted to switch things up and decided to go on a good old-fashioned ROAD TRIP.
+With the kids, of course.
+We were thrilled and ready when springtime came but had to postpone quite a few times.
+Also, it was clear that my husband’s work schedule wouldn’t allow for as much time off as we would had wanted.

 My husband quit his job and, suddenly, we were free to go!

-It was a midsummer Monday afternoon when we decided to go for it and take this trip.
-And because there was no point in wasting time and to show our commitment, we decided to leave just two days later.
+It was a midsummer Monday afternoon when we decided to just go for it.
+To show our commitment, we were going to leave in only two days.